Boston

 Difficulty Level: N/A

-Ian Y. Choi has a background in Computer Science and has made contributions to OpenStack in the areas of I18n, Documentation, and related aspects as an individual volunteer for years.
-He served I18n PTL during the Ocata, Pike, and Train cycles, and following a governance change, has taken a leading role in I18n SIG.
-Additionally, he actively organized and coordinated as OpenStack Korea user...
+Ian Y. Choi has a background in Computer Science and earned his Ph.D. from the Department of Biomedical Science, specializing in IT Healthcare, in February 2025.
+He has contributed to OpenStack as an individual volunteer for several years, focusing on I18n, documentation, and related areas.
+He served as the I18n PTL during the Ocata, Pike, and Train release cycles, and, following a governance...
 FULL PROFILE